06 November 2008

-For heating and cooling, a ground source heat pump unit made in Japan is installed.
+Heating and cooling are provided by a ground source heat pump unit made in Japan.

-output is 3.0 kW, where higher COP can be achieved due to the partial load operation.
-We
+output is 3.0 kW, with higher COPs being achieved due to the partial load operation.
+We can

-can also observe a high seasonal performance.
-The system COP including the pumping
+also observe a high seasonal performance.
+The system COP including the pumping power